ProsperCoded/prospercoded/README.md

 ---

 ### 🔧 What I'm Working On
-- **Medmap** - Med-Map is a web-based AI-powered application that helps users locate nearby pharmacies with specific medications in stock, while also providing smart health advice via an AI assistant,

 - **🛠 GoalFund** – A real-time community funding platform promoting financial transparency (**NestJS, React, PostgreSQL**)
 - **📚 DSA by Mosh** – Implementing data structures and algorithms in Java ([Repo](https://github.com/ProsperCoded/DSA))